Author: Holly Horton

 This sexual wisdom is often paired with another advantage of getting older: not caring so much what others think about us.
 The erotic freedom that comes with body acceptance and letting go of hang-ups can lead to deeper, more satisfying intercourse and other sexual practices.
 Which is great news, as sex after age 60, or 70, or beyond, is a great predictor of a longer, healthier life.
 As well as a more enjoyable one.
 The clichés should be put out to pasture.
 Not speaking truthfully about the joys of mature sex does everyone a disservice.

 Debating whether or not to wear a condom, regardless of relationship status, is an ongoing issue.
 But who risks the most during sex without a condom?
-People with vaginas and vulvas, and gay males.
 The bottom line is that those who are receiving, whether anally or vaginally, find themselves more exposed to potential sexually transmitted infections and unwanted pregnancies.
 So penis-owners who choose not to wear condoms are creating inequality within the bedroom, which is not a good look.

 Comfort is key when it comes to condoms: if you don’t find the right condom size then yes, it may not be the best sex ever.
 But patience is a virtue!
 It’s possible to try out a few condom options and maybe even incorporate them into your foreplay.
+Our condom rsize range includes, large, regular and close feel.
 Every sex partner has the right to feel safe against unwanted pregnancy and infections.
 Here are a few simple ideas to help you vibe better with condoms.

 Just add lube